ArctosDB/documentation-wiki/_how_to/How-To-Manage-Code-Table-Requests.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**

-Include a link to the agent related to the other identifier in the defintition.
+ - Include a link to the agent related to the other identifier in the definition.
 Links can be formatted as follows:

 ```<a href="https://arctos.database.museum/info/agentActivity.cfm?agent_id=21335082" class="newWinLocal">Arctos Agent</a>```